-Her mind slipped back a few hours.
-At first, she felt the bright winter sun on her skin, a reminder of the past days of warmth when autumn had reigned and bestowed its easy days and cool nights.
-She remembered how she’d stopped outside the music building before entering.
-She closed her eyes and lifted her face to the sun’s rays, knowing anymore warming-reprieves in the future would be sparse.
+Hetty’s mind slipped to the few hours priors.
+She could feel the bright winter sun on her skin, a reminder of the past days of warmth when autumn had reigned and bestowed its easy days and cool nights.
+She remembered stopping outside the music building before entering.
+She’d closed her eyes, lifting her face to the sun’s rays, and knew warming-reprieves in the future would be sparse.

 Annabelle bumped into her outside the doors.
-She was laughing.
-She nudged Hetty.
+She was laughing and nudged Hetty.
 “We’re going to be late.
 C’mon,” she said.
 She was so pretty.
 So young.

 Hetty shook her head.
 Officer Rayne’s face replaced Annabelle’s.
-A deep void pinpricked her heart, but she clamped her mind over it, determined to keep it hidden, at least, for now.
+A deep void pinpricked her heart, but she clamped her mind over it, determined to keep it hidden.